 Virtual server locations work differently.
 They are physically in one country, but they give you an IP address of another country.
 They help you connect to countries where it’s difficult to install a physical server.

-Virtual server locations are just as effective at bypassing web geo-restrictions.
+Virtual server locations are usually just as effective at bypassing web geo-restrictions.
 Your IP address is still registered in the country you’ve chosen to connect to.
 However, if the server is physically located further from you than expected, it can have an impact on connection speeds.

 In practice we’ve found that ExpressVPN’s virtual server locations don’t always work as well.
 For example when trying to access Netflix Pakistan, Netflix knew that the VPN server we connected to was really located in Singapore.
 As a result, it wasn’t possible to sign up using the currency we wanted.

 ExpressVPN lists all of its virtual server locations here, so you can check next time you want to connect to a specific country.

 ExpressVPN Can be Downloaded on Most Devices

 Platforms & Devices